arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 The following sections will help you to understand the main parts of the example sketch shown before, which can be divided into the following:

 - Library imports
-- Cloud and sensors initialization
+- Cloud and sensor initialization
 - Data collection and Cloud Updates
 - Cloud variables update